 Harnessing the power of biology to scale new sustainability and climate solutions across industries

-The sustainable bioeconomy, also referred to as “planetary health,” sits at the intersection of life sciences and the green economy.
-This nascent but growing industry harnesses the power of biology to bring new sustainability and climate solutions to industries that rely heavily on petroleum and other non-renewable resources.
-From fashion to food to textiles to healthcare, the sustainable bioeconomy has the unique yet untapped ability to make core pillars of the city economy greener and more sustainable.
+The sustainable bioeconomy, a new deep-tech sector, sits at the intersection of life sciences and the green economy.
+This nascent but growing industry harnesses the power of biology and related natural sciences to bring new sustainability and climate solutions to industries that rely heavily on petroleum and other non-renewable resources while providing high-quality opportunities for New Yorkers of all backgrounds.
+From construction materials to alternative proteins and urban farming to new proteins and devices for the life sciences, the sustainable bioeconomy has the unique yet untapped ability to make core pillars of the city economy greener and more sustainable.

 Projected sustainable fashion jobs in NYC by 2040